rubirubsen/rubirubsen/README.md

 - 👋 Hi, I’m @rubirubsen
-- 👀 I’m interested in Guitars, Coding and 420
+- 👀 I’m interested in Guitars, Coding and AI
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Bots for Chat,Twitch, Spotify
 - 📫 How to reach me freenode/java > rubsen